 What are the Side Effects or Risks?

-There are common side effects that come after an individual has had breast augmentation surgery.
-Which is why there will be a need for follow-up for any complications that may happen.
+There are common side effects that come after an individual has had breast augmentation surgery, so there will be a need for follow-up for any complications that may happen.
 The multiple side effects or risks can include:

 - Pain in breasts